-Offerors shall submit a list of past performance references that will be provided to the Government.
+Offerors shall submit a list of up to three (3) past performance references (may include performance still in progress) that will be provided to the Government.
+The past performance submission should have a minimum of one (1) year performance history and be no more than three (3) years old from the date of proposal submission.
 See exhibit D for sample information.